 THE STORY, SO FAR

 The world is vast and deserted and heated by a sweet sweltering crimson star.
 There's a City that scrapes the sky, lying in a desert valley and burrowing into the sand.
 There's an Ocean, a week's ride away, misty and dark and guarded by water-slick rocks.
 And between them is the Wastes--a swath of sand and hot temperatures that parch your throat just thinking about it.
-Tucked away behind a mountain, there lies a cabin.
+And tucked away in these Wastes, behind a mountain, there lies a cabin.

 This cabin had laid in its grave half-dead for decades, until a couple arrived--two happy newlyweds, named Gunhilde and Annie.
 They had planned to live together in domestic bliss at a safe distance from the City that screwed over anyone who dared enter.
 But there's only so many weeks you can go apart from civilization when you don't grow your own food or spin your own thread.